fjp/fjp.github.io/_pages/fpv/fpv-glossar.md

 ## FrSky

 Company that produces radio controlled [transmitters](/projects/fpv-quad/fpv-glossar/#transmitter) and [receivers](/projects/fpv-quad/fpv-glossar/#receivers), which are most common in the FPV scene.
+At their hompage [https://www.frsky-rc.com/](https://www.frsky-rc.com/) you can see all the products and download manuals and firmware updates.

 ## Transmitter